-Name of Pupil
+Name of pupil

 Date

 Attendance %

 In attendance at meeting

-(a) The School has agreed to:
+(c) The school has agreed to:

-(b) The parent has agreed t 0:
+(d) The parent has agreed to:

-(c) The pupil has agreed to
+(c) The pupil has agreed to:

-Are there any social/medication that is affecting al/academic concerns you wish to raise re your child's their attendance?
+Are there any social/medical/academic concerns you wish to raise re child's education that is affecting their attendance?

-education that is affecting

-education that is affecting to their attendance?

-education that is affecting to the second what are the actions the second attendance?
-Target: Full attendance between heir attendance? hool has already implemented to support your child's

-What are the actions the so attendance?
-Target: Full attendance between Date: wheen the dates of and

-What are the actions the so attendance?
-Target: Full attendance between the solution of the s chool has already implemented to support your child's veen the dates of and varers via phone call/ letter to review action plan targets).
+What are the actions the school has already im plemented to support your child's attendance

-What are the actions the so attendance?
-Target: Full attendance between the solution of the s wheen the dates of and

-What are the actions the so attendance?
-Target: Full attendance between the solution of the s wheen the dates of and
+Target: Full attendance better the dates of and

+Review Date:(the year team to contact parents/carers via phone call/letter to review action plan targets).

+Agreed by: Pupil: Parent:

+School: (Please sign above as appropriate)